-As more and more brand new gates are being installed automated – or being retrospectively automated, its important for both the users and installers to understand the safety issues surrounding these improvements.
-By adding a motor to a gate can turn the gate into a lethal machine – so necessary steps must be taken to assess and mitigate any dangers, by implementing design changes and safety devices.
+As more and more brand new gates are being installed automated, or being retrospectively automated, it’s important for both the users and installers to understand the safety issues surrounding these improvements.
+By adding a motor to a gate it can turn the gate into a lethal machine – so necessary steps must be taken to assess and mitigate any dangers, by implementing design changes and safety devices.

 The Machinery Directive

 Automated Gates & Barriers are classified as Machines, and therefore must legally comply with the level of safety set out by the Machinery Directive 2006/42/EC.
 This was brought into UK law by the supply of Machinery safety regulations 2008.
 This is a basic set of requirements of safety standards that applies to all manufacturers who sells their products to the European market.
 Once installed, these products must be issued with a declaration of conformity, a CE mark on the machine, and retain a technical file.

 New powered gates & barriers must satisfy the Essential Health & safety Requirements as describe in Annex 1 of the directive.
 A risk assessment must also be carried out to identify all of the potential hazards present, and which of the essential health and safety requirements are applicable.

 Hazards identified in a risk assessment can often be characterised by the following: